 Weather: In a milder climate, you get the benefits of season change.
 You get to enjoy the new growth of trees in the spring to the beautiful color changing season of the fall.
-With so many parks around the city, DC residents donít have to travel far to enjoy the beautiful fall foliage.
+With so many parks around the city, DC residents don�t have to travel far to enjoy the beautiful fall foliage.
 However, the weather tends to be very cold in winter, and hot and humid during the summer.

-Traffic: A disadvantage to living in Washington DC is the horrific traffic and lack of street parking, particularly near the public attractions around the national mall.
+Traffic: A disadvantage to living in Washington DC is the horrific traffic and lack of street parking, particularly near the public attractions around the National Mall.
 Traffic is so congested during rush hour that you may not get home for a while.
-For this reason, many Washingtonians prefer taking the metro rather than driving.
+For this reason, many Washingtonians prefer taking the Metro rather than driving.
 If you want to keep your car and avoid the long commute, then the only option is living to close to work.

 Families: Living in DC is very expensive.
 For this reason, many families move to the suburbs of Northern Virginia and Maryland to afford a single family home.
-Another problem is the public school system in the district.
-If you donít want to pay private school tuition to give your kids a good education, then moving to the suburbs may be a better choice.
+Another problem is the public school system in the district, which is considered to be the worst in the nation.
+If you don�t want to pay for private school tuition to give your kids a good education, then moving to the suburbs is definitely a better choice.

 Jobs: Although working in Washington DC means earning a higher salary, it also involves working longer hours to succeed professionally.
 Many families tend to sacrifice family time to achieve their ultimate goal professionally.
 With the amount of time that people work, their social life also tends to be absent.
 However, you won't find a lot of career opportunities in other parts of the country that you would find in DC.

 On a better note, Washington DC is where the government resides.
 With the government, there is more potential for jobs in the market with government contracts.
 This also offers a good opportunity to be involved in politics if that interests you.
-The government is always changing keeping Washington DC on the map for years to come.
-Also this is a place where employment will never die.
+The federal government is always changing keeping Washington DC on the map for years to come.
+Also, this is a place where employment will never die.